MarcusHoltz/immich-setup/README.md

 - Uncle uses 50MB jpegs for edits of his best photos.

-- Cousin store photos with his RAW/CR2 files present (psst - tell them there's a [Lightroom Immich plugin](https://blog.fokuspunk.de/lrc-immich-plugin/)).
+- Cousin stores all of his photos as RAW/CR2 files (psst - tell them there's a [Lightroom Immich plugin](https://blog.fokuspunk.de/lrc-immich-plugin/)).

 Yeah. **Lossy compression may be deemed acceptable.**